-The Input-Output-Outcome model (sometimes called Outcomes model) is used extensively in the UK public sector.
-Given its pervasive nature, you would think the model would help front line organisations explain their services to auditors and funders.
+The Input-Output-Outcome model, sometimes called The Outcome model, is used extensively in the UK public sector.
+Given this wide use, you would think the outcome model would help front line organisations explain their services.
+It does not.

-This paper explains why the input output outcome model fails in the UK public sector, and what you can do to make it work.
+This paper explains why the outcome model fails and how you can make it work far better.
+This applies in the UK public sector and other sectors, such as regulated utilities (OFWAT and OFGEN) that use this model.
 The paper also explains how you can change how you use the model, so it can be a much more effective model of change for you, your organisations and the people you serve.

 You can download the paper below.